de1ane1ra/33rpm/README.txt

 It intends to display thousands of high resolution images, utilize minimal bandwidth and energy, and provide a compelling and effortless viewing experience.

-It attempts to achieve this without the necesitty of any client-side javascript.
+It attempts to achieve this without the necessity of any client-side javascript.

 33rpm is currently in active development.
 Experiments in dithering, image compression, and pagination to come.